NiranjanaA7/Full-stack-photo-management-system-using-Flask-and-MySQL/README.md

 # Full-stack-photo-management-system-using-Flask-and-MySQL

 ## Overview

 This is a simple photo sharing platform built using Flask and MySQL.
 Users can upload, view, and manage photos, as well as follow other users.
-The platform supports user authentication, profile management, and search functionality.
+The platform supports user authentication, profile management, search functionality, and allows users to download images as Polaroids with customized text.

 ## Features